abuild-org/abuild/README.txt

 For full documentation, see abuild's documentation in the "src/manual" directory, or read formatted versions of it at abuild's website,
 <http://www.abuild.org/>.

+As of version 1.0, abuild Java support should still be considered alpha.
+It is possible (likely?) that abuild 1.1's Java support will have some incompatible changes from abuild 1.0's Java support.